 6. Boost your retirement savings

 Now that you have excess money in the bank, it may be a smart time to increase your retirement savings.

-It’s important to know your contribution limits.
+Unfortunately, the truth is that many people out there lack a proper plan.
+One in four Americans don’t have any retirement savings whatsoever, explains Yahoo Money.
 If you fall into that category, now is an ideal opportunity to rectify things by creating a sustainable savings strategy.

 Other more unique ways to grow $50k in cash!